Installing RDFLIB on Windows, and Making it Work with PyDev

 you can try compiling with MingW32, by passing "-c mingw32" to setup.py.

-I have Cygwin installed, so I installed Cygwin’s Python 2.5, then used that to run python setup.py install, which worked fine.
+I have Cygwin installed, so I installed Cygwin’s Python 2.5, then used that to run python setup.py install

 However, when I tried to use “Run As … Python unit-test” from within Eclipse (with PyDev installed), it didn’t work.
 Apparently, there are compatibility problems between PyDev and Cygwin, mostly related to windows path names.